 If you email us, please make sure you have read and understood the risks mentioned in the enclosed factsheet DSC1, 'Corresponding with HMRC by email guidance'.

-If you are using an agent, please check that they have the company's written approval and share that with us.
+If you are using an agent, please check that they have the company's written approval and send this to us.